loeclos/loeclos/README.md

 <br>

 Hello!
-I am a Python/Javascript developer with an enthusiasm for reading.
+I am a agile developer with an enthusiasm for reading.

 Here are the projects I have created: